 Q. How does a food cooler work?

-Coolers work to keep your food and drinks cold with ice, and also through foam insulation between the inner and outer walls and along the top lid.
+Coolers keep your food and drinks cold with ice, thanks to the foam insulation between the inner and outer walls and along the top lid.

 Q. What is a rotomolded cooler?